 - Measuring length should begin at the bottom and work its way up.

 - The foot must be level on the floor, and the leg must be at a right angle to the foot while taking measurements.

-Compression stockings might help you avoid being fatigued and achy in your legs.
+Medical Compression Stockings might help you avoid feeling tired and achy in your legs.
 They can also help prevent and cure spider and varicose veins and reduce swelling in your feet and ankles.
-So get a properly measured compression sock if you feel like you require it urgently.
+So get a properly measured compression stocking if you feel like you require it urgently.